fabianpro/ngx-libraries/projects/ngx-simple-indexeddb/README.md

 ...

 ngOnInit(): void {
-	/*All results will be emitted at this observable, you can apply your logic inside the this block subscription*/ this._sIDB.transactionsMessagesObs.subscribe(res => console.log(res));
+	/*This subscription listen events like save, update, delete, delete store, delete DB, you can apply your logic inside the this block subscription*/ this._sIDB.eventsIndexedObs.subscribe(res => console.log(res));
 }
 ```